Chart Color Schemes

 Wishart features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.9% of all households, including 44.5% couples with children, 23.0% couples without children, and 12.1% single parent families.
-Non-family households account for the remaining 19.1%, with lone person households at 17.0% and group households comprising 2.1%.
-The median household size is 3.0 people, larger than the Greater Brisbane average of 2.8.
+Family households account for 80.9% of all households, including 44.5% couples with children, 23.0% couples without children, and 12.1% single parent families.
+Non-family households constitute the remaining 19.1%, with lone person households at 17.0% and group households making up 2.1%.
+The median household size is 3.0 people, which is larger than the Greater Brisbane average of 2.8.

 Frequently Asked Questions - Households